Shiva Temples of Tamilnadu

 Kasyanthu maranath mukthi , Smaranath arunachale ||

 Temple Layout - Tiruvannamalai Arunachaleswarar Temple is one of the largest temples in Tamil Nadu.
-It is one of the five grand temples associated with the five basic elements called 'Pancha Bhoota Sthalangal'.
+It is one of the five grand temples associated with the five basic elements of nature - the 'Pancha Bhoota Sthalangal'.
 Tirvannamalai is associated with the element Fire, the other four being Tiruvanaikkaval (Water), Chidambaram (Space), Kanchipuram (Earth) and Sri Kalahasti (Wind).
-The temple is characterized by its six praharas, nine gopurams, numerous mandapas, and multiple shrines, making it a primary destination for all pilgrims.
-Devotees are blessed by Lord Arunachaleswarar, who manifests as a Swayambu Linga adorned with a serpent crown and dressed in pristine white garments.
-Lingodhbava is positioned behind Arunachaleswara within the sacred space of the temple.
-Unique to this temple, Shiva takes on a distinctive appearance as Lingodhbavaar, as this temple marks the first instance of His manifestation in this form.
-Unnamalai ammai graces us in a separate temple positioned adjacent to the sanctum sanctorum of the presiding deity
+The temple comprises six prakarams, nine gopurams, numerous mandapams and multiple sannidhis making it a primary destination for all pilgrims.
+The 'Swayambhoo Linga' of Arunachaleswarar is adorned with a 'nagam' and is dressed in pristine white garments.
+Lingodhbavar is positioned behind Arunachaleswar, as this temple marks the first instance of this manifestation.
+The female deity Unnamalai Ammai is in a separate sannidhi positioned to the left of the sannidhi of the presiding deity.

 There are six energy centers, known as chakras, within the human body.
 The 'Manipura' chakra, located in the stomach area, is associated with Tiruvannamalai.
 All living beings in the world strive to fulfill their hunger, and it is believed that the movement of the entire world is encompassed within the stomach of Annamalayar.